 “Sharpen up, Betty”, said Ryan, “never be able to trust you with the coffee machine, ha ha!”

 Betty was trying hard to live up to her new responsibility, and felt rather angry when Ryan made fun of her in front of the customers.
 She didn’t let it get her down, and proved him wrong too, serving an expresso one afternoon while he was out back having a fag with Paddy.
-She had studied both Frances and Ryan closely when they pulled an expresso shot., but didn’t let on.
-It gave her a feeling of “I’ll show him”.
+She had studied both Frances and Ryan closely when they pulled an expresso shot, but didn’t let on about it.
+Gave her a feeling of “I’ll show him”.

 The kitchen was her oasis, where she could sit down and rest her feet during the slack periods.
 Ryan and Paddy used to smoke outside the back door, where all the deliveries arrived.
 Friday afternoon, Ryan came in as usual.
 Betty stood up, but he waved her back into the chair.
 Paddy was already outside having a smoke.

 “How are you doing, Betty?
 Getting used to the routines now?”

 “Okay I guess, feet a bit swollen.
 Not used to all the standing.”